-HILTON HEAD, S.c. - Arthur Hills.
-Not a name that rolls off the educated golfer's tongue like "Tom Fazio" or "Robert Trent Jones Jr." But a quick run down of the Toledo, Ohio Native's course credits and you may wonder why this contemporary of some the greatest modern architects in golf is not mentioned in the same breath as his peers.
+HILTON HEAD, S.C. - Arthur Hills.
+Not a name that rolls off the educated golfer's tongue like "Tom Fazio" or "Robert Trent Jones Jr." But a quick run down of the Toledo, Ohio native's golf course credits and you may wonder why this contemporary of some the greatest modern architects in golf is not mentioned in the same breath as his peers.

 "If you are from Toledo Ohio, you know who he is," says Clarke Sinclair, head professional at the Arthur Hills Course at Palmetto Dunes.
 "What he does is so subtle that many people don't notice.
 Hills courses tend to give way to the land they are built on, while many other course designers tend to move a lot of dirt."

-The Hills Course is the most sought after, well-conditioned track at the facility which includes one of the island's oldest courses, the Robert Trent Jones Course, and one of the island's most difficult courses, the George Fazio course.
+The Hills Course at Palmetto Dunes Resort is the most sought after, well-conditioned track at the facility which includes one of the oldest golf courses on Hilton Head Island, the Palmetto Dunes Robert Trent Jones Course, and one of the island's most difficult courses, the Palmetto Dunes George Fazio course.

 "The Hills Course is strategic golf at its best," says Tim Drygula, an assistant professional at the Hills Course.
 "In fact, the Hills Course may be the best course outside of Harbour Town that the public can play on the island."